 Nutrient monitoring in the Grey and Buller rivers indicates that while ammoniacal nitrogen has decreased, other forms of nitrogen - total nitrogen and nitrate - have increased.
 Nitrogen levels, although increasing, are still low.
 The region’s frequent rainfall means we seldom see any algal growth related to high nutrient levels.

 Air quality on the West Coast is generally good however over the cold winter months solid fuel burning for domestic home heating can increase air borne particulate matter.
 PM10, airborne particles less than 10 microns, are the main concern for air quality as these can pose a risk to human health.
-The West Coast Regional Council currently monitors PM10 at one site in Reefton where, over winter, there can be a number of exceedances of the National Environmental Standard for air quality.
+The West Coast Regional Council currently monitors PM10 at one site in Reefton where, over winter, there can be exceedances of the National Environmental Standard for air quality.